tcdl/msb-java/doc/MSB.md

 More references on how to configure the broker to allow the remote access with the default values “guest” can be found [here](https://www.rabbitmq.com/access-control.html).

 `virtualHost` – virutal host in RabbitMQ is more like a logical container where a user connected to a particular virtual host cannot access any resource (exchange, queue...) from another virtual host.

+`heartbeatIntervalSec` - interval of the heartbeats that are used to detect broken connections.
+Zero for none.
+See for more details: https://www.rabbitmq.com/heartbeats.html.
+Defaults to 1 second.

+`networkRecoveryIntervalMs` - interval of connection recovery attempts.
+See for more details: https://www.rabbitmq.com/api-guide.html#connection-recovery.
+Defaults to 5 seconds.

 ## AMQP adapter

 AMQP adapter is a module that allows to use any AMQP broker as a bus (for example RabbitMQ).
 [This article](https://www.rabbitmq.com/tutorials/amqp-concepts.html) gives a good overview of AMQP concepts.